What are orthodontic treatments?

 The orthodontist will probably talk to you and examine your mouth and face.
 You might be asked to have x-rays or have plaster models of your teeth made.

-Your orthodontist will discuss the treatment they recommend for you.
-Treatment often involves using appliances called braces to straighten crooked teeth or to correct problems with your bite.
+They will discuss the treatment they recommend.
+Treatment often involves using appliances called braces to straighten crooked teeth or to correct problems with the bite.

 There are many different types of braces, including the traditional metal type.
-Other types include clear or tooth-coloured braces, braces you wear on the inside surface of your teeth and clear, removable ‘aligners’.
+Other types include clear or tooth-coloured braces, braces worn on the inside surface of the teeth and clear, removable 'aligners'.

 Wearing braces might feel strange in the beginning.
 If your discomfort doesn’t disappear, tell your orthodontist.
 They might be able to make adjustments.

 How long does orthodontic treatment take?

 Treatment usually takes about 2 years.
 You will probably need to see the orthodontist regularly to get checked.

 Many people will then need to wear some sort of device to keep their teeth in position for some years, or for the rest of their life.
 Teeth tend to move back to their original position over time.
 The device might be used only at night, or it might be used permanently.
 You can discuss this with the orthodontist.

 The cost of treatment will vary depending on the situation.
-Ask your orthodontist for a quote so that you know what to expect.
+Ask the orthodontist for a quote so that you know what to expect.
 It's a good idea to check if the quote covers: